-Carolyn Bremer (born 1958) has been dubbed a composer "driven by hobgoblins of post modernist cant."
+She had been dubbed a composer "driven by hobgoblins of post modernist cant."
 Bremer came to composition on the heels of intensive training as an orchestral bassist.
 Her catalogue contains works based on feminist symbolism (Athene), baseball (Early Light), and postmodern theory (Adventures in Hyperreality).

-In the last three years, Bremer has had performances of her works at Carnegie Hall; in Germany, Norway, and Sweden; and for the gala 150th anniversary concert at WestPoint.
-Her consortium-commissions include Symphony for WindBand , premiered by Ray Cramer at Indiana University and Returns of the Day, premiered by Thomas Dvorak at University of Wisconsin-Milwaukee.
-CDs released since Spring 2002 include the El Paso Wind Symphony on Summit Records, the Heritage of American Band of the US Air Force, the Towson University Symphonic Band, and the Monarch Brass Ensemble.
+Bremer had performances of her works at Carnegie Hall; in Germany, Norway, and Sweden; and for the gala 150th anniversary concert at West Point.
+Her consortium-commissions include Symphony for Wind Band, premiered by Ray Cramer at Indiana University, and Returns of the Day, premiered by Thomas Dvorak at University of Wisconsin-Milwaukee.
 Bremer was guest composer for the Technology Initiative Conference at Collin County College in Dallas, Texas; the Women Band Directors International Conference in San Diego; and composer-in-residence at Mansfield University.

-The composer states:
+The composer stated:

 I am exploring the intersections of many fields -- of music, creativity, and meaning; of postmodern thought; of hybrid forms (composition/scholarship); of language as adjudicator of creative activity; of technology as the driver or slave for change.
 At the crux are these questions: how do I as a composer meld the various influences and ideas I have into a new piece? and how do I bring all of this to the student?
 The first question, I can answer non-verbally with instinct, experimentation and chance.
 But the second question requires much greater commitment.
-I need to answer it multiple ways to offer meaning to mutiple learners.
+I need to answer it multiple ways to offer meaning to multiple learners.
 I must answer it non-definitively, ensuring I do not squelch an idea different from mine.
 I must answer it in a way that will be useful to people outside of my own aesthetics.

 Works for Winds

-- Dance from the Age of Aquarius
+- Dances from the Age of Aquarius (2005)

-- Early Light
+- Early Light (1999)

-- Impulse Engine
+- Impulse Engine (2004)

-- Next of Kin to Chaos
+- Next of Kin to Chaos (1993)

-- Pieces of Eight
+- Pieces of Eight (2009)

-- Regional Accents
+- Regional Accents (1999)

-- Tinker to Evers to Chance
+- Tinker to Evers to Chance (2000/2006)

-- Venus Palimpsest
+- Venus Palimpsest (2001)